Skip to main content

 Independent Project

 Discourse Depot is a personal, exploratory project informed by my work as an academic librarian at William & Mary Libraries.
-It reflects my ongoing effort to understand how generative AI is being framed, used, and questioned in educational contexts—especially in relation to teaching, learning, and research practices.
+It reflects my ongoing effort to understand how generative AI is being framed, used, and questioned in educational contexts and especially in relation to teaching, learning, and research practices.
 While shaped by professional experience, the interpretations offered here are provisional, experimental, and my own.
 This project operates independently and is not reviewed or endorsed by William & Mary Libraries.

 Contact